DrKJeff16/edit.tosdr.org/app/assets/stylesheets/README.md

 //= require_tree .
 ```

-And the viewport in the layout
+And the viewport in the layout:

 ```html
 <!-- app/views/layouts/application.html.erb -->